Kuzame/TeslaPriceScraper/README.md

 # TeslaPriceScraper
 ### Get the lowest Tesla inventory price by using this Tesla Price Scraper python script

-Please use my referral link if you find this script helpful in any way! =)
+Please consider using my referral link if you find this script helpful in any way! =)

 ##### Referral link: https://ts.la/adrian371736
 #### Inventory referral, model: